CyberSift/CyberSift_Documentation/Deployment Guides/connections-netflow.md

 Notes:
 - The above configuration file assumes the correct substitution of CYBERSIFT_IP_HERE
-- Pay special attention to **the section in the configuration that probably require modification**:
+- Pay special attention to **the section in the configuration that probably requires modification**:

 ```
 if !([netflow][direction] == 0 and [netflow][output_snmp] == 19) {